Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Introduction

 A critical gap remains in establishing rigorous error bounds and robust formulations for elliptic partial differential equations (PDEs) within the PINN framework.
 While existing PINN approaches primarily rely on the strong form of the PDE residual, this formulation can be sensitive to solution regularity and may not provide reliable error estimates \citep{krishnapriyan2021, deryck2023, mishra2023}.
 Variational PINNs (VPINNs) address some of these limitations by incorporating weak formulations that utilize test functions and integrate the PDE residual over the domain, thereby imposing weaker regularity requirements and potentially enhancing solution stability.
 However, VPINNs remain sensitive to the choice of test functions and still lack robustness in error estimation \citep{E2018, kharazmi2019}.

 To address these challenges in PINN-based homogenization, we propose a scheme that enables the calculation of guaranteed upper and lower bounds for effective parameters.
-Using a simple microstructure example, we demonstrate how classic PINNs can fail when applied to piecewise constant materials.
+Using two microstructure examples, we demonstrate how classic PINNs can fail when applied to piecewise constant materials.
 Although sophisticated techniques exist for handling discontinuous materials, including GFEM \citep{Legrain}, X-FEM \citep{Belytschko_2009}, the immersed boundary method \citep{LeVeque}, domain decomposition PINNs \citep{AmeyaDJagtap2020}, and various adaptive PINN approaches \citep{Liu2023, ZHAO2025118184}, robust application of advanced PINNs in homogenization settings remains under development.

 Our approach employs both primal and dual formulations of the elliptic PDE governing the homogenization problem, rather than relying solely on the primal formulation.
 The dual formulation provides complementary information that enables more accurate and reliable bounds on effective material properties, as demonstrated for classical homogenization methods by \cite{Gaynutdinova2022, Gaynutdinova2023}.
 For the network architecture, we adopt the frameworks of \cite{JIANG2023115972} and \cite{Soyarslan2024}, which incorporate periodic boundary conditions directly without loss penalty terms.
 We extend their architecture to solve the dual formulation problem while satisfying the divergence-free constraint \citep{richterpowell2022, farkane2023}, then use the primal and dual solutions to derive error bounds.
 Recognizing that the strong form can still yield poor performance in classic PINNs, we also implement the primal-dual approach for VPINNs and compare results across different test function choices \citep{Berrone2022, ROJAS2024116904}.
 Our results reveal that strong-form PINNs outperform both VPINNs and FEM benchmarks only when materials exhibit sufficiently gradual phase transitions, while VPINNs show sensitivity to test function selection.
 In all cases, however, the guaranteed bounds to the effective parameters can be utilized to assess the quality of the computed results.